Virtualization in Higher Education

 Colleges and universities are adopting virtualization to improve data center efficiency, consolidate servers, save money, and reduce energy consumption.
 Here you'll find articles showcasing institutions that are moving to virtualized computing environments, along with news stories covering the latest technology developments.

-Ericom has released AccessNow, a pure HTML5 remote desktop (RDP) client that runs within a Web browser without the need to install anything on the client device, has added the ability to access the Remote Desktop (RD) Connection Broker in Windows Server 2008 R2 Remote Desktop Services.
+Ericom AccessNow, a pure HTML5 remote desktop (RDP) client that runs within a Web browser without the need to install anything on the client device, has added the ability to access the Remote Desktop (RD) Connection Broker in Windows Server 2008 R2 Remote Desktop Services.

 Freed-Hardeman University (FHU) has adopted a cloud-based service to provide virtual desktops to users.
 Among the uses: mobile computing labs, application access for student workers, and advancement staff armed with Apple iPads who can now access their department's unique applications while out and about meeting with potential donors.

 Babson College in Massachusetts has overhauled its back-end computing operations with a $1.7 million "datacenter in a box."
 The move is part of what CIO Sam Dunn characterized as a long-term vision to shift his college out of the hardware business and bring greater agility to his IT team to address the college's growth and corresponding resource management challenges.